Cantorial Program Advance Preparation

 We are human beings as well as Jews.
 The legacy of primal communities, the humanistic heritage of the West, and the spiritual heritage of the East all reveal key turning points in the human journey.
 Rabbis, hazzanim, pastors, chaplains and counselors today require this broader perspective on the spiritual and human quest toward meaning and divinity.
 Also, the student of Jewish studies cannot really grasp the fullness of Jewish spirituality, culture and history without knowing the broader contexts in which Jewish creativity took place.

-Thus, while not a hard requirement (there are special individuals with unique life-trajectories which have not included completing a BA) a recommended requisite for entrance into the ALEPH Cantorial Program is a liberal arts bachelor’s degree.
-Courses in Jewish Studies and comparative religion are also helpful.
+Thus, while not a hard requirement (there are special individuals with unique life-trajectories which have not included completing a B.A.) a presumed prerequisite for entrance into the ALEPH Rabbinic Program is a liberal arts bachelor’s degree, preferably with a major and a minor in two of the following fields: history, comparative religion, anthropology, literature, the arts, music, science, psychology, ecology, etc.

-If your prior education did not include comprehensive survey courses in Western civilization and thought or Jewish studies, or these studies are in the distant past of your college years, you can obtain these and similar audio-visual college courses from THE TEACHING COMPANY
+If your prior education did not include these studies, including comprehensive survey courses in Western civilization and thought or Jewish studies, or these studies are in the distant past of your college years, you can obtain these and similar audio-visual college courses from THE TEACHING COMPANY (www.thegreatcourses.com)

 Preparation for Acceptance into the Cantorial Program